-1. Specific criteria for a workplace or industry placement
+1. Specific criteria for a Placement

-(a) the course/activity is a requirement of or an identified option in a program
+(a) the course/activity is a requirement of or an identified option in a program;

-(c) the learning and performance of the student in the course/activity is directed or supported by the University or persons engaged by the University
+(c) the learning and performance of the student in the course/activity is directed or supported by the University or persons engaged by the University;

 (f) the requirements of the relevant professional accrediting body (if relevant).

-2. Design of programs containing Workplace and Industry Placement courses
+2. Design of programs containing Placement courses

-2.1 Programs containing Workplace and Industry Placement courses:
+2.1 Programs containing Placement courses:

-(a) identify workplace tasks which derive from and are underpinned by academic theory with defined linkages to the knowledge and skills as required by the industry/profession
+(a) identify workplace tasks which derive from and are underpinned by academic theory with defined linkages to the knowledge and skills as required by the industry/profession;

-(b) establish that the tasks/activities to be undertaken by the student are productive and meaningful and have defined benefit to the student and the workplace
+(b) establish that the tasks/activities to be undertaken by the student are productive and meaningful and have defined benefit to the student and the workplace;

-(c) involve contact hours that are appropriate for the unit value of the course or for the percentage value allocated to the task
+(c) involve contact hours that are appropriate for the unit value of the course or for the percentage value allocated to the task;

 (e) provide an opportunity for the student to reflect on the work integrated learning and its relationship to other elements of a program’s curriculum.